RajatRasal/eng_to_ukr/README.md

-# English to East-Slavic translations
+# Translation Service from English to East-Slavic and Russian, and back.

 ### Setup instructions
 This assumes you have Docker installed.